unimib-datAI/Semtui-python/README.md

   - **Launch Jupyter Notebook:**
     - Run: `jupyter notebook`
   - **Open the Sample Notebook:**
-    - Locate and open `sample_notebook.ipynb` from the Jupyter interface.
+    - Locate and open `sample Notebooks/sample_notebook.ipynb` or `sample Notebooks/SEMTUI_FINAL.ipynb`.
   - **Run and Review:**
     - Execute the cells to see example implementations.

 - **Note**
   - Ensure Git is installed on your system since the library is fetched from a GitHub repository.

+  - If you're using **VS Code** for notebooks, you may need to install the `ipykernel` package to enable the notebook environment within VS Code.
+Run the following to install it:
+    ```bash
+    pip install ipykernel
+    ```

 ---